 PIA's Myrtle Beach Branch Campus is located adjacent to the Myrtle Beach International Airport in Myrtle Beach, SC.
 This location provides an ideal environment for aviation maintenance training.
 The area of the facilities is approx. 26,000 sq. ft.
-The school houses classrooms, shops, a computer lab, a small technical library, and administrative offices.
+The school houses classrooms, shops, a Learning Resource Center, and administrative offices.
 Parking is available.